probcomp/gen-quickstart/README.md

-# Gen Example Jupyter Notebooks
+# Gen Jupyter Notebooks

 This repository contains Jupyter notebooks that contain tutorials on specific features and/or applications of Gen.
 The notebooks walk you through programs that use Gen.
 Some notebooks also include exercises that expect you to write code or fill in written responses.
+The recommended order of the notebooks is:

+- tutorial-modeling-intro

+- tutorial-iterative-inference

+- ..
+More coming soon!

 These notebooks assume some familiarity with the [Julia programming language](https://julialang.org/).